treasurenetprotocol/treasurenet-docs/docs/protocolDevelopers/modules/bank.md

 ## Introduction

-auth module defines accounts and transactions, where transactions can include messages defined by multiple modules, with basic transfer messages defined by the bank module.
+Auth module defines accounts and transactions, where transactions can include messages defined by multiple modules, with basic transfer messages defined by the bank module.

 The bank module maintains the state of two primary objects:

 - Account balances by address;
 - Total supply of tokens of the chain

-bank module tracks and provides query support for the total supply of all assets used in the application.
+Bank module tracks and provides query support for the total supply of all assets used in the application.
 It also supports token transfer functionalities.
 Specifically, the total supply is updated whenever a token is:

 - Minted, for example, Tokens created by the mint module.
 (See [mint module](./mint.md))
 - Burned, for example, Tokens penalized by the slashing module.
 (See [slashing module](./slashing.md))